theupdateframework/taps/tap13.md

 to ensure that their users can define and pin keys.

 To allow for safer use of these untrusted repositories, we propose adding namespaces to TUF repositories which enable explicit trust decisions.
-In This mode, if Alice and Bob both use repository X and ask for package foo, they may get different results based on their trusted namespaces.
+In this mode, if Alice and Bob both use repository X and ask for package foo, they may get different results based on their trusted namespaces.
 In summary; this proposal enables clients to restrict the targets they consume